wso2/docs-open-banking/en/docs/learn/ciba-with-sample-react-native-app.md

          npm run build
          ```

-6. Create a new directory named `packages` in the app project root directory (`/WSO2VerifyApp`), `auth-push-react-native` inside that directory and copy the content of the package above to that directory.
+5. Create a new directory named `packages` in the app project root directory (`/WSO2VerifyApp`).

+6. Create a new directory named `auth-push-react-native` inside the `packages` directory and the copy the above package
+   content to this new directory.

     !!! tip
         You may remove the `src` directory as it is not required once the SDK is built.

 7. Open a terminal from `/WSO2VerifyApp/packages` and run: